iZettle/sdk-android/README.md

 #### RefundResult.Canceled

 Refund was canceled by merchant.
-Doesn't contain any additional data
+Doesn't contain any additional data.

 #### RefundResult.Failed